 Share this story

-After all, everyone makes mistakes but we very rarely embrace their power.
-Young children travel through their days unimpeded by the worry of mistakes; falling down and getting back up without thought.
+Everyone makes mistakes but we very rarely embrace their power.
+Very young children travel through their days unimpeded by the worry of mistakes; falling down and getting back up without concern.
 However, as children grow they develop a sense of right and wrong; an awareness of when things haven’t gone as planned.
 And with this new awareness comes upset and embarrassment when they make a blunder.
 This shame can lead to a fear of mistakes, which can stop children from trying new things altogether.
 The result is a significant impact on self-esteem, confidence and overall wellbeing – something which affects both children and adults.

 So, instead of feeling shame about our mistakes, what if we could see them as learning opportunities or as funny stories to tell our friends?
 If we view mistakes as a turning point, accept them when we see them in others, and forgive them when we’re on the receiving end…then we’re sure to lead much happier, contented lives.